0xABADCAFE/php8-playground/docs/jit_inline_analysis.md

 ```

-We can clearly see that the effort in translating the address of the literal 0.0005 is duplicated here.
+We can clearly see that the effort is duplicated here.

 ### Go faster, damnit!